Tennis-Osaka finds support after decision to skip press at French Open

 A spokeswoman for Japanese car manufacturer Nissan Motor said it had no comment while an All Nippon Airways spokesman declined to comment.
 Osaka’s other sponsors did not respond to requests for comment.

-Former world number one Osaka said the decision was “nothing personal” against the tournament and noted she had a friendly relationship with many of the tour’s journalists.
-She hoped tournaments would reconsider their approach.

-She later tweeted a video of former Seattle Seahawks running back Marshawn Lynch famously repeating the line “I’m just here so I won’t get fined”, at a pre-Super Bowl news conference in 2015.

-Reporting by Julien Pretot, Rory Carroll and Sudipto Ganguly; additional reporting by Eimi Yamamitsu, Rocky Swift, Maki Shiraki and Ritsuko Shimizo; editing by Ed Osmond, Lincoln Feast, Richard Pullin and Toby Davis
+Reporting by Julien Pretot, Rory Carroll and Sudipto Ganguly; additional reporting by Eimi Yamamitsu, Rocky Swift, Maki Shiraki, Ritsuko Shimizo, Zoran Milosavljevic and Lewis Franck; editing by Richard Pullin and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.